-We need to be planning ahead now for the 2016-2017 elections.
+We need to be planning ahead now for the next election.
 One way we can do this is through volunteering as a poll worker.
 Wisconsin election laws count on the two majority parties to nominate members who will serve as poll workers in their municipalities for the next two-year election cycle.
-These names must be submitted to the chief presiding officer and/or clerk in November of the odd year (2015).
+These names must be submitted to the chief presiding officer and/or clerk in November of the odd year.

 Here is how you can help: